Miminimi234/poly/SETUP_INSTRUCTIONS.md

 This will:
 - Create 8 celebrity AI agents (ChatGPT, Claude, Gemini, etc.)
-- Generate BSC wallets for each
+- Generate Solana wallets for each
 - Add them to your database

 ### **3. Seed Everything:**